AOMediaCodec/av1-spec/annex.e.decoder.model.md

 }
 ~~~~~

-ReadFrameHeader( ) function parses a frame header OBU according to the process described in Section.
+ReadFrameHeader( ) function parses a frame header OBU according to the process described in [section 5.9.1][].

 The decode process model simulates the values of selected timing points as successive frames are decoded.
 This timing incorporates the time that the decoder has to wait for a free frame buffer,